hajkmap/Hajk/README.md

 When you've added new code (**with meaningful comments**), make sure to update the API docs.
 It is done easily with `npm run createdocs`.

-However, no automatic doc generatator will do your job, which is **writing meaningful comments inside your code**.
+However, no automatic doc generator will do your job, which is **writing meaningful comments inside your code**.

 ### Code standard